 - The employers don’t need to pay it.
 Still, if it is mentioned in the employee contractual agreement, then this becomes mandatory for the employer to pay the employee on leaving the employment.

 - The importance is also on the part of the employees as well.
 They might be susceptible to a shortage of funds when they are let go of the job.
 Hence, this severance can help these employees in terms of finance until they get a new job or until they get a new source of income.

 - Severance pay helps the organization in building its goodwill among the industry.

 - It helps employers get better employees as extra pay will motivate employees to join the company.

 - It is an added emolument for the employees, which helps employees financially after being terminated from the job.

-- Helps employees to get time to find a new job or alternate source of income with extra pay in their pockets even for a small period.
+- It helps employees to get time to find a new job or alternate source of income with extra pay in their pockets even for a small period.